 Unlike other articles outlining the best places to buy cigars online, this article also goes into detail on online cigar stores to avoid.
 That’s important, because there are some truly terrible websites to purchase cigars from, including companies that have terrible service or are straight up scams.
-Unfortunately, other articles that cover this topic recommend some of the least trustworthy retailers online, or neglect to mention the online cigar stores to avoid.

 Now, without further ado…